Atty. Lilibeth Aguzar Llagas, Senior Compliance Consultant on Influential Women

 Be brave and persevere.
 If you know what you want, keep trying even if the path is difficult.
 Turn obstacles into stepping stones in order to achieve your goals.

 I never thought that I would be a Field Operative in an Anti-Smuggling Task Force under the Office of the President of the Philippines.
 I was the only female in the Special Operations Group.
-And as far as I know, I was their only female Operative in the field in the entire country for a certain period of time because then Heads of the Task Force believed that large-scale smuggling and drugs operations are meant for men and dangerous for women.
+And as far as I know, I was their only female Operative in the field in the entire country at one point because then Heads of the Task Force believed that large-scale smuggling and drugs operations are meant for men and dangerous for women.
 The path to get in was not easy.
-Were it not because i am a lawyer, they would not have waived the height requirement for me.
-I cannot match the strength of a man.
-But because I was confident that intelligence and logic is where women are completely on par with men, I scored very high in the written exams.
+While deficient in physical strength, I became on par with my colleagues in intelligence and logic.
 I made known where I am good at -- and that's how I made it.
 While I was in Law Enforcement for just a couple of years, I left with Commendations that I thought I can only receive in dreams.
 Today, I am preparing to embark on another journey - that is to practice Law and defend the wrongfully accused.
-I want no innocent to go to prison under my watch.
-I will do everything in my power to make sure that the truth will be revealed.
+I want no innocent to go to prison on my watch.
+I will do everything in my power to make truth prevail.

 04What are the biggest challenges or opportunities in your field right now?

-There is only a small number of Filipinos in the United States and only a few of those are in the fields of Legal, Engineering, and Investigation.
-In these fields, therefore, for someone like me, opportunities may be limited.
-People would always have personal biases and being a Filipino in US industries dominated by Americans, it does not come easy.
+There is only a small number of Filipinos in the United States and only few are in the fields of Legal, Engineering, and Investigation.
+For someone like me, therefore, opportunities appear to be limited.
+People would always have personal biases and there is nothing that we can do about it.
 I am currently still not in the place where i expect to be and so I continue to learn and find ways to improve my credentials -- hoping that one day I can finally say "I'm all set".

 05What values are most important to you in your work and personal life?

 I value truthfulness and righteousness.
 The truth is where I get my strength from.
 No matter how dangerous a situation may be, no matter how scary it is, no matter how powerful your opponents are, if you have the truth, there is not much to worry about.
-At the end of the day, truth would prevail.
-And always choose to do the right thing as it will give you peace, freedom from guilt, and right standing with God.
+At the end of the day, truth will prevail.
+Always choose to do the right thing as it will give you peace, freedom from guilt, and right-standing with God.

 Join Influential Women and start making an impact.
 Register now.